Will a Government Shutdown Impact College Students?

 - International students and student veterans, however, may be more impacted than others.

-- Congress has until March 14 to pass a measure to avoid a shutdown.
+- Congress had until Oct.
+1 to pass a measure to avoid a shutdown, but failed to do so.

 A government shutdown may sound alarming, but for the average college student, it is unlikely to impact their studies.

-The federal government is teetering on the brink of a government shutdown, as a stop-gap measure is scheduled to expire after March 14.
-Many college students rely on the federal government’s financial aid programs to afford college, but because those funds have largely already been disbursed, the day-to-day life of the average college student likely won’t change if a shutdown does occur, at least not in the short term.
+Many college students rely on the federal government’s financial aid programs to afford college, but because those funds have largely already been disbursed, the day-to-day life of the average college student likely won’t change during the shutdown, at least not in the short term.

 A shutdown may, however, impact international students and student veterans more than others.